akash603/project-1/README.md

-This is an instruction file.
+This is an instruction file codes to be uploaded.